Giacalone-CECS/cecs-326-sp24-01-reading-01-intro-to-os-ihernandez94/README.md

 Answer the following questions from the Chapter 1 reading from your text- book.
 Be through and complete with your answers.
 You may work on these questions with one or two other partners, but *all* students must submit the document individually in their own repositories along with each student's name documented with the submission.

 1. What are the two main functions of an operating system?
+    An **operating system** is a layer of software that sits above the hardware and that runs in kernel mode.
+    **Kernel mode** is what allows the OS complete access to all of the hardware and execute any instructions that hardware can execute.
+    The two main functions of an operating system are to be an **extended machine** and to be *resource manager**.

 2. What is the difference between timesharing and multiprogramming systems?

 3. The family-of-computers idea was introduced in the 1960s with the IBM System/360 mainframes.
 Is this idea now dead as a doornail or does it live on?